deltaphc/raylib-rs/README.md

 raylib-rs is a simple, minimal Rust binding for [raylib](http://www.raylib.com/) 2.0.
 It currently targets the *stable* Rust toolchain, version 1.26 or higher.

-Do note that this binding is not fully idiomatic.
-Much like in the C version of raylib, you must handle the loading and unloading of resources manually.
+Do note that this binding is not fully idiomatic:
+- Much like in the C version of raylib, you must handle the loading and unloading of resources manually.
 Higher-level facilities such as RAII or other resource management methods are left as an exercise to the reader/coder.
+- The library structs all derive `Copy`, which means they all have copy semantics like in C. Also like in C raylib, this does *not* mean that pointed-to resources are copied.
+- It is more or less a 1:1 mapping of raylib functions to C functions, so there are functions that seem like they can be `impl`ed on a struct, but aren't.
+This may change in the future, but currently this is intentionally kept simple to keep familiarity with the C API.

 **Disclaimer: I created this binding as a way to learn Rust.
 There may be some things I can do better, or make more ergonomic for users.
 Feel free to make suggestions!**